matthewbaggett/matthewbaggett.github.io/index.md

 * Expert at reducing TCO of customer cloud systems
 * 14 years experience of PHP (been at it since 2008!).
 * Infrastructure-as-code Terraform evangelist.
-* Experienced with modern PHP8.0.
-Excited for PHP8.1 to go to production.
+* Experienced with modern PHP.
+Excited for PHP8.2 to go to production.
 * Slim 4, Drupal 7, Laravel & Zend (Now Lamina) Framework 2
 * Vast experience building dockerised systems
   * Check out [https://github.com/benzine-framework/docker](https://github.com/benzine-framework/docker) !
 It’s a Dockerised baseimage for PHP+Nginx / PHP+Apache / CLI with multiple executed threads using runit and onbuild steps to make building a docker image of an app as simple as FROM benzine/php:nginx!